alonzojoe/alonzojoe/README.md

 - 👋 Hi, I’m @alonzojoe
-- 👀 I’m interested in WEB PROGRAMMING ESPECIALLY PHP
+- 👀 A Software Engineer
-- 🌱 I’m currently learning BACKEND AND FORNT END (LARAVEL,VUEJS)
+- 🌱 I want to learn new things.
 - 📫 How to reach me ...

 <!---